 \section{Simulation formulae under thermal-noise channel}

 We present the simulation formulae of the asymptotic time-bin CV QKD under a thermal-noise channel with excess noise $\xi$ from the output.
+We set $\hbar = 2$ so that the vacuum variance is 1.
 A thermal noise channel is characterized as a Gaussian completely positive map transforming the first and second moment $(\bar{r},V)$, representing the mean vector and covariance matrix of the quadrature operators, of the input state as~\cite{weedbrook2012gaussian}:

 where $\eta$ is the channel transmittance.
 Two thermal channels with transmittance $\eta$ and $\eta'$ and excess noise $\xi$ and $\xi'$ concatenate to another thermal channel with transmittance $\eta\eta'$ and excess noise $(\eta'\xi + \xi')$ since